-Bicycle lights explained30 Mar.
+Bicycle lights explained: batteries30 Mar.
 2017

-Some brands promise maximum capabilities.
-A huge amount of light in combination with a long lifetime.
+Some brands promise maximum capabilities; A huge amount of light in combination with a long lifetime.
 In real life it often occurs that these promises won't be kept and the amount of light won't keep up with a long lifetime or the other way around.
 Every producer of lights has to make a balance between these two variables.

 At BBB Cycling we plead for a constant lumen output, this means that we tempt to keep the lumen output the same over time.
 In contrary with a high amount of lumen in the beginning and a big drop over time.
 We have designed our lights this way to avoid your light slowly dying while riding back home.
 We rather see you riding with a slightly smaller lightbeam than with a slowly dying lightbeam.
 An example of this can be found in the graph below.
 A lower amount of lumen from the starting point will get you a more stable output compared to when you start with a maximum output in lumen that decreases.
 This will drop very quickly over time.

 Besides, most of our lights have a special battery indicator.
 This indicator tells you when you battery is almost empty and it is time to recharge your light.
 Don't stress!
 You will still have plenty of time to ride home safely from the moment that the indicator goes on.